Board of Trustees

 Anita Thomas is a graduate of the University of Georgia.
 She lives in Atlanta, Georgia, with her husband, Michael.
 Thomas previously chaired the SCAD Atlanta Advisory Council for five years and previously served on the SCAD Board of Visitors.
 She has been active in the community all her life, having served on the Georgia Council for the Arts and at the Michael C. Carlos Museum at Emory University.
 A jewelry designer, Thomas formed Anita's Accents, Ltd., and her designs were featured in The New York Times, Atlanta Journal, Northside Neighbor and several jewelry publications.
 She has been a contributing editor for Southern Accents magazine, Veranda Magazine and Atlanta Homes & Lifestyles.
 Thomas also was honored as one of the 2014 Women of Style and Substance.

 Alan B. (Albie) Whitaker III

-Albie Whitaker III is a financial adviser at Fidelity Bank in Atlanta, Georgia.
-He previously worked at Morgan Stanley Wealth Management, Bernstein Global Wealth Management, SunTrust Private Wealth Management, and in the Private Banking and Investment Group at Merrill Lynch.
-A passionate runner and advocate for individuals with disabilities, Whitaker serves in leadership roles at The Shepherd Center Society at Shepherd Center, a hospital for patients with brain and spinal cord injuries, and the Getting2Tri Foundation, which helps athletes with disabilities compete against able-bodied athletes.
+Albie Whitaker III is an entrepreneur and private investor.
+He previously worked at Morgan Stanley Wealth Management, Bernstein Global Wealth Management, and in the Private Banking and Investment Group at Merrill Lynch.
+A passionate runner and advocate for individuals with disabilities, Whitaker serves in leadership roles at The Shepherd Center Society at Shepherd Center, a hospital for patients with brain and spinal cord injuries.
 Whitaker served as chair of the SCAD Board of Trustees from 2013 to 2018.